 - Watch For Debris – One of the most important safety tips in lawnmowing is to clear the area to mow with all types of debris.
 Lawn mowers hitting debris can cause debris to launch as projectiles, potentially injuring the mower, or debris can accumulate and clog your lawn mower causing it to overheat, shut down, or set it on fire.

 - Proper Maintenance – Always make sure to properly maintain lawn mowers.
-Inspect them for accumulated debris that can cause injury and overheating.
+Inspect them for accumulated debris that can cause injury and overheat the motor.
 Make sure to have sharp blades for easy, resistance-free mowing and that the protective guards are in working order.

 - Mowing For Young Adults – If children or young adults will be part of lawnmowing in your household, make sure they get proper training in how to safely operate lawn mowers, whether it is electric or gas-powered.